AMH, PCOS, and Infertility

 The Connection Between AMH, PCOS, and Infertility

-Dr. Jolene BrightenPublished: Last Reviewed: Balancing Your Hormones, Endometriosis, Fertility, PCOS Leave a Comment
+Dr. Jolene BrightenPublished: Last Reviewed: Balancing Your Hormones, Endometriosis, Fertility, PCOS

 AMH, or Anti-Mullerian Hormone, can be a useful marker in evaluating those with polycystic ovary syndrome (PCOS) and fertility.
 While it does have utility, it also has limitations.
 But what is AMH and why might your doctor order it?

 The quick and simple answer is, AMH can give you information about the number of eggs you have.
 Low levels can indicate a decreased ovarian reserve (fewer eggs available for fertilization), higher levels may indicate polycystic ovary syndrome (PCOS).
-It's usually part of a fertility workup, especially for those considering fertility treatment methods or freezing eggs.
+It's usually part of a fertility workup, especially for those considering fertility treatment1 methods or freezing eggs.

 Here I'll explain what AMH is, how it's connected to PCOS, and why it's used as a marker of fertility.